zayac/joule/README.md

 ## Installation

-The solver is implemented in OCaml language and depends on the following packages (all of them can be install via [OPAM](http://opam.ocaml.org/) package manager):
+Joule is being implemented in OCaml language.
+Therefore, you need to have a fully-fledged OCaml compiler installed in your system.
+The solver depends on the following OCaml packages:

 * findlib
 * core